POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Related Work

 \textbf{Weakly-supervised TAL.} These methods rely on imprecise or coarse labels during the training stage.
 They often predict attention scores to pinpoint discriminative action regions and eliminate background frames.
 Attention scores are typically learned through the Multi-Instance Learning (MIL) scheme \cite{lee2020background, narayan20193c} or via a class-agnostic approach to learn actionness \cite{hong2021cross, luo2021action, narayan2021d2, qu2021acm}.
 To model the completeness of actions, several methods have proposed complementary learning approaches aimed at discovering different aspects or parts of actions \cite{singh2017hide,zhong2018step, min2020adversarial,zeng2019breaking, liu2019completeness}.
 Another category of methods relies on an iterative training strategy, which involves generating pseudo-labels from an initial base model to enhance the model's learning capacities \cite{he2022asm,luo2020weakly,pardo2021refineloc, yang2021uncertainty,zhai2020two}.
 However, these techniques are not capable of generating precise pseudo-labels.
 Our model generates high-quality pseudo-labels, providing additional guidance to learn the structure of action using slightly more annotations.

 \textbf{Point-supervised TAL.} Point-level supervision significantly reduces the cost of annotating action boundaries.
 Various methods have been proposed to augment annotations: these include the generation of pseudo-actions by expanding annotated frames to their nearby frames \cite{ma2020sf}, or boundary regression based on keyframe prediction \cite{ju2020point}.
 Other strategies include mining pseudo-background frames from unannotated frames \cite{ma2020sf, lee2021learning} or annotating a random frame from a series of consecutive background frames \cite{yang2021background}.
 Lee \textit{et al.} \cite{lee2021learning} developed an action-background contrast method for to capture action completeness.
-We propose a self-training framework designed to learn the continuous structure of actions of varying duration, a feature that is lacking in existing point-supervised methods.
+CRRC-Net \cite{fu2022compact} proposed a probabilistic pseudo-label mining module to utilize the feature distances from action prototypes to estimate the likelihood of pseudo samples and rectify their corresponding labels for a more reliable classification learning.
+PCL \cite{li2023prototype} proposed to generate pseudo labels by estimating the semantic similarity of pair-wise frames in the embedding space.
+FBI-TAL \cite{dong2023fbi} proposed a pseudo-label search strategy by combining foreground and background labels to exploit the information between them and guide the model.
+Li \textit{et al.} \cite{li2024neighbor} uses the relationship of the video segments with their neighbors for pseudo-label generation.
+Lee \textit{et al.} \cite{lee2023improved} also uses pseudo-labels for action instance boundary learning.

+We propose a self-training framework designed to learn the continuous structure of actions with varying duration using our multi-scale transformer, guided by pseudo-labels.
+Existing work has utilized pseudo-labels to bridge the gap between classification and temporal localization.
+The advantages of our framework over previous methods are as follows: 1) The simplicity of the pseudo-label generation module, 2) The ability to capture the completeness of actions using self-training, guided by the estimated pseudo-labels, 3) The capability to model actions of varying duration with point-supervision through the design of a feature pyramid, and 4) The integration of a transformer to capture temporal dependencies under limited supervision.